-- For Proposal 1, the election of directors, the eight nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
+- For Proposal 1, the election of directors, the nine nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
 Only votes "For" or "Withhold" will affect the outcome.
-Broker non-votes will have no effect. - To be approved, Proposal 2 approving the Company's 2018 Equity Incentive Plan, requires a "For" vote from the holders of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
+Broker non-votes will have no effect. - To be approved, Proposal 2 approving the Company's 2018 Equity Incentive Plan, as amended, to, among other items, increase the number of shares of common stock reserved for issuance thereunder by 2,000,000 shares, requires a "For" vote from the holders of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect. - Proposal 3, advisory approval of the compensation of the Company's named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - To be approved, Proposal 4 ratifying the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2018 must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
+Broker non-votes will have no effect. - To be approved, Proposal 4 ratifying the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2019 must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
 If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote.